Julianj34/oncology-biotech-analysis/Merck group/README.md

 And the precise, automated control of complex manufacturing processes.

 This structure positions Merck as an integrated innovation ecosystem, combining scientific depth with strategic connectivity.

+Every analysis is part of a broader research series aimed at exploring the Merck Group as a multidimensional innovation system.

+Each research module will focus on one of the company’s core areas — Biotech, Life Science, Electronics, and Financial Development — followed by a systemic paper on emergent interconnections across all domains.

+The goal is to understand Merck not only through individual business units, but as a living, interconnected system of innovation, infrastructure, and strategic depth.